richad-m/react-shiny/README.md

 This is a react based application initialized with Create-react-app.
 I made this application to learn React along with a course on OpenClassRoom.

-I made it to learn about style (with styled-components), useState, useEffect and useContext.
+I made it to learn about React, it uses :

+- React-router
+- State with useState
+- UseEffect to call API
+- Context with useContext
+- Custom hooks (useFetch to fetch data from API)
+- Styled-components to add CSS per component

 ## Styled-Components